Tanmay8058/Ad-Campaign-A-B-Testing-Project/README.md

 We created a new feature combining `most ads day` and `most ads hour` to analyze conversion rates by day and time.

 data['day and hour'] = data['most ads day'].astype(str) + '_' + data['most ads hour'].astype(str)

 We then analyzed conversion rates by these combinations, allowing us to identify specific days and times when ads were most effective.

+### 7. Measuring Lift

+**Lift** quantifies how much of the campaign's success is attributable to the ads.
+We calculated the lift to measure the incremental increase in conversions due to the ads compared to the PSA group.

+#### Formula for Lift:
+\[
+\text{Lift} = \frac{p_{ad} - p_{psa}}{p_{psa}}
+\]
+Where:
+- \( p_{ad} \) = Conversion rate of the ad group.
+- \( p_{psa} \) = Conversion rate of the PSA group.

+### Conclusion

+After thorough analysis, we found that the marketing campaign utilizing ads significantly outperformed the PSA strategy in driving conversions.
+The statistical tests indicated a significant difference in conversion rates, validating the effectiveness of the ads.

+Additionally, the analysis of day and time combinations revealed that certain times, such as Saturday at 5 AM and 6 AM, showed peak conversion rates.
+This insight into user behavior suggests that these timings could be optimal for future advertising strategies.

+In summary, our findings confirm that ads effectively enhanced the conversion rate, and we gained actionable insights to inform future marketing efforts.

+### Marketing Strategies

+Based on the analysis, the following strategies are recommended for future campaigns:

+1. **Targeted Advertising**: Focus on time slots where conversion rates are highest, particularly on weekends.
+2. **Enhanced Weekend Campaigns**: Allocate more resources to ads on Saturday mornings, where engagement is notably higher.
+3. **Continuous Monitoring**: Regularly analyze user behavior patterns to adapt ad placements in real-time.
+4. **Segmented Campaigns**: Tailor campaigns to specific user segments based on their interaction with ads to maximize conversion rates.